Juvenile Delinquents Act: Call for reform

-Operation of Act
+Operation of act

-The Act was designed to operate in a similar manner to the Probation of Offenders Act 1907 passed by the British Parliament in the previous year, as well as the juvenile delinquent provisions contained in the later Children Act 1908.
+The Act was designed to operate in a similar manner to the Probation of Offenders Act 1907 passed by the British Parliament in the previous year, as well as the juvenile delinquent provisions contained in the later Children Act 1908 (8 Edw.
+7. c.
+67).
 These built on reforms that had been enacted as early as 1807.

-The Act's preamble declared that "it [was] expedient that youthful offenders should not be classed or dealt with as ordinary criminals, the welfare of the community demanding that they should on the contrary be guarded against association with crime and criminals, and should be subjected to such wise care, treatment and control as will tend to check their evil tendencies and to strengthen their better instincts."
+The act's preamble declared that "it [was] expedient that youthful offenders should not be classed or dealt with as ordinary criminals, the welfare of the community demanding that they should on the contrary be guarded against association with crime and criminals, and should be subjected to such wise care, treatment and control as will tend to check their evil tendencies and to strengthen their better instincts."

 Its scope was very broad.
 The definition of "juvenile delinquent" was declared to cover any "child who violates any provision of the Criminal Code or of any Dominion or provincial statute, or of any by-law or ordinance of any municipality, or who is guilty of sexual immorality or any similar form of vice, or who is liable by reason of any other act to be committed to an industrial school or juvenile reformatory under the provisions of any Dominion or provincial statute."
 It also provided that the Juvenile Court had "exclusive jurisdiction in cases of delinquency."

 The Act was designed to be brought into force in different areas on different dates, where provincial law or appropriate facilities made it available for use.
 In that respect, it first came into force in the City of Winnipeg on 30 January 1909.
 Thomas Mayne Daly was appointed as the first Juvenile Court judge in Canada.

 While the minimum age for those subject to the Act remained at seven years, the maximum age varied by province.
 By 1982, it was set at 16 in six provinces, 17 for British Columbia and Newfoundland, and 18 for Quebec and Manitoba.